 - Backflow preventers malfunction

-According to data collected by the U.S. Department of Labor (USDOL), Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) program, nearly 100 fatal injuries occur in confined spaces each year and almost five million confined space incidents are reported annually.
+According to data collected by the U.S. Department of Labor (USDOL), Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) program, nearly 100 fatal injuries occur in confined spaces each year.

 In addition to the deaths, 780 serious injuries are reported annually in confined spaces.
 Deaths can be caused by oxygen deficiency or the presence of noxious gasses.
 People die from combustible dusts and even radiation.
 The injuries occur from a wide variety of physical hazards.
 Remember, these are trained professionals entering vaults and other confined spaces.